 Where do they complete the desired action?

 In a demand gen campaign, outreach and the desired action usually take place in two different locations.
 Most of the time, outreach comes as a phone call or email, while the desired action takes place on the brand’s website or a campaign-specific landing page.
-In more extreme cases, recipients may be asked to complete a desired action at a physical location, like a storefront or tradeshow booth.
+During normal times, a more extreme example might be that recipients may be asked to complete the desired action at a physical location, like a storefront or tradeshow booth

 The need for travel (virtual or physical) creates the potential for drop-off.
 The longer and more complicated the travel, the more likely the drop-off.
 Digitally, marketers can make travel simpler by reducing the number of clicks to the destination page and providing links with a descriptive call to action.
 As for physical travel, you can make the commitment more appealing with considerations, like travel/lodging discounts and giveaways.